alecmuffett/eotk/TIPS-FOR-MINING-ONIONS.md

   the successful matches, never throw anything away.

-* When you are approaching ship-date, get all the relevant parties together (or just yourself) and grab some beer/wine and use grep to go looking for the best ones.
+* When you are approaching ship-date, get all the relevant parties together (or just yourself) and grab some beer/wine and use `grep` to go looking for the best ones.
+Eyeball the whole list, if you can.

 * You will be surprised --- especially if you've invested fully into choosing as many meaningful prefixes as possible --- because you're